-- ML3 Signature - The ML3 is the ultimate Lamm amplifier and one of the finest amplifiers in the world.
-This model includes four chassis, with separate power supplies and main units for both the left and right channel.
-The ML3 is rated for 32 watts of power.
+The Lamm ML3 Signature combines the most sophisticated technologies and design with graceful styling reminiscent of the classic era of tubes.
+The ML3 represents Lamm’s top-of-the-line, zero-compromise product and one of the finest power amplifiers in the world.
+This model includes four chassis, with separate power supply and main units for both the left and right channel, rated for 32 watts of class A power per channel.

 The ML3 features: